A time-consistent stabilized finite element method for fluids with applications to hemodynamics: Formulation

-which is suitable to use in solving the Navier-Stokes equation.
-The new definition of $\tau_{\mathrm{SUPG}}$ in Equation~\ref{eqn:tauom} becomes identical to the traditional formulation (Equation~\ref{eqn1}) if $\omega = 2/\Delta{t}$.
-This value is close to the largest frequency associated with the time discretization, namely $\pi/\Delta{t}$, indicating the velocity field, $\matr{u}(t)$, oscillates between consecutive time steps.
-In practice, however, $\matr{u}(t)$ is a much smoother function, with a frequency content that peaks at a much smaller $\omega$ than $\pi/\Delta{t}$.
+The new definition of $\tau_{\mathrm{SUPG}}$ in Equation \eqref{eqn:tauom} becomes identical to the traditional formulation (Equation \eqref{eqn1}) if $\omega = 2/\Delta{t}$.
+This value is close to the largest frequency associated with the time discretization, namely $\pi/\Delta{t}$ that occurs when the solution oscillates between consecutive time steps.
+In practice, especially in cardiovascular simulations, the solution is a much smoother function of time and has a frequency content that peaks at a much smaller $\omega$ than $\pi/\Delta{t}$.
 The distinction of these two frequencies inspires the proposed definition of $\tau_{\mathrm{SUPG}}$.

-It is straightforward to evaluate Equation~\ref{eqn:tauom} in a spectral formulation as $\omega$ is the computed frequency and readily available as an independent parameter.
+It is straightforward to evaluate Equation \eqref{eqn:tauom} in a spectral formulation as $\omega$ is the computed frequency and readily available as an independent parameter.
 However, its adoption is not straightforward in a traditional time formulation, where $\omega$ does not appear as an independent parameter.
-To overcome this issue, we have considered various options such as locally defining $\omega$ at each elemental Gauss point based on the local flow acceleration and velocity.
-Such a definition, however, is observed to produce spurious results since it could produce widely varying values across the computational domain.

-Ideally, $\omega$ must be defined so that the overall scheme remains stable.
-Secondly, it must be extracted from physical variables, such as the velocity and acceleration, rather than the time-step size, so that $\tau_{\mathrm{SUPG}}$ converges to a unique quantity as the time-step size goes to zero.
-Thirdly, $\omega$ must be defined so that it remains proportional to the acceleration term ($\frac{\partial{\matr{u}^h}}{\partial t}$) for convergence purposes.
-Fourthly, it should be simple and cost-efficient to calculate.
-A definition that satisfies all four criteria above is
+Ideally, $\omega$ must satisfy several properties.
+First, it must produce a scheme that remains stable under a variety of conditions.
+Second, it must be extracted from physical variables, such as the velocity and acceleration, rather than the time step size, so that $\tau_{\mathrm{SUPG}}$ converges to a unique quantity as the time step size goes to zero.
+Third, it should be simple to implement and cost-efficient to calculate.
+Given these criteria, we propose